streamsets/helm-charts/incubating/control-hub/README.md

           weight: 100
 ```

-### Deploy apps in minikube with `pipelinestore` in one container and all other apps in another container
+### Deploy apps each in own pod

+Note the replica count can be changed to increase horizontal scaling for each app.
+This is experimental.

 ```yaml
   image: